michael-milette/moodle-local_contact/README.md

     <input type="hidden" id="referrer" name="referrer" value="">
     <script>document.getElementById('referrer').value = document.referrer;</script>

+An side benefit to including these two lines is that the "Continue" button, which appears after you submit the form, will take the user back to the form's referrer URL instead the site's front page.

 #### Additional tips

 If you want to insert spaces in your field names, use underscores "_" in your form field id and name.
 Contact Form for Moodle will replace these with a space before inserting the field name into the email message.